machinekoder/machinekit.github.io/docs/packages-debian.md

 layout: docs
 title: Debian packages
 next_section: community
-permalink: /docs/packages-debian/
+permalink: "/docs/packages-debian/"
+published: true
 ---

 Third-party packages for Debian Wheezy are available for amd64, i686, arm7/Beaglebone and arm6/Raspberry Pi.

-## Quick start
+## Quick start -test

 Decide which type of realtime kernel you want: for i686 and amd64, your options are RT-PREEMPT, Xenomai, or RTAI.
 For arm7/Beaglebone and